ashnet16/ozi/readme.md

 ### 3. Eventual Consistency

 - Ozi is designed to be **eventually consistent**:
-  All valid Farcaster events (casts, comments, reactions) will eventually appear in DuckDB.
+  All valid Farcaster events (casts, comments, reactions) will eventually appear in Postgres.
 - **Small ingestion delays are acceptable** in favor of higher throughput and system resilience.
 - Queries reflect **near-real-time data** under normal operation.